 Mobile is the preferred way to access information and stay in touch 24/7, not to mention a great way to learn on the go.
 And if you can sift through all the app-noise, you can find good apps to help you focus your business development time and attention on landing that new client.
 Recently David Ackert, Bill Flannery and I gave a webinar that introduced three apps we were separately involved in creating, each one designed specifically for lawyers, to help boost their business development acumen.

 Here’s a snapshot of those apps.
-You can view our webinar for free here.

 Practice Boomers: Click Play and Grow Your Practice

 The iOS app Practice Boomers, designed by David Ackert, has won Legal Marketing Association Your Honor Awards in the U.S. and Canada and is now used by several AmLaw 100 and Canadian firms.
 It’s a training app that provides a robust curriculum of pithy and practical e-learning videos — each five to 10 minutes long — that focus on the strategies, techniques and skills required for effective business development.
 Its 52-video library includes interviews with lawyer-rainmakers discussing their approaches to developing a book of business.
 Topics include how to: